 Next, cut a long piece of yarn or string.
 I started with about 12 inches and by the time I tied the fourth orange half I was using about 2.5 feet.
 Tie the yarn securely to the orange.

-Spread the peanut butter on the orange.
+Have your child spread the peanut butter on the orange:

 Firmly press bird seeds into the orange.
 This is such a great sensory activity with many wonderful smells and textures involved:

 Finally, tie the strings together and hang them outside.

 Not only has your child followed directions, attended to task, and had a super sensory, fine motor experience, you can add literacy, science, and math components as well.

 1) Throughout the day observe the birds that are feeding off of the oranges.